Annuity Riders

 • Enhanced Death Benefits

-A basic death benefit rider, also called standard death benefits, guarantees that after the annuity owner’s death, the insurance company will pay the beneficiary at least the amount of the money that was contributed prior to annuitization.
-If the policy has been annuitized, only the payments the original annuitant hadn’t collected may go to the beneficiary.
+A basic death benefit rider, also called standard death benefits, guarantees that after the annuity owner’s death, the insurance company will pay the beneficiary at least the amount of money that was contributed prior to annuitization.
+If the policy has been annuitized, there may or may not be any funds paid to the beneficiaries.
 The basic death benefit may not amount to much, so there are other options.

-Enhanced death benefits, as the name implies, provide more transferable wealth than basic death benefits.
+Enhanced death benefits, as the name implies, provide the potential for more transferable wealth than basic death benefits.
 With enhanced death benefit riders, if certain growth requirements are met, the insurance company steps up the value of the annuity on the annuity’s anniversary date.

 Enhanced death benefits come in a variety of forms and for a range of fees.
 Insurance companies can calculate the beneficiary’s transferable value on a variety of measures: